 What’s a compulsory liquidation?

-A director of a company can petition for it to be placed into compulsory liquidation.
+A director of a company can also petition for it to be placed into compulsory liquidation.
 This needs to be overseen by a reputable solicitor and can be very expensive.
 A more cost-effective way of voluntarily liquidating an insolvent company is through a Creditors’ Voluntary Liquidation.

 What happens in a compulsory liquidation?